Female Soldier Reflects on Injuries, Military Service

-Spc.
-DOWNES: …in the military, yeah.
+DOWNES: ...in the military, yeah.
 You know, we did do some good things over there.
 We've done a lot of good things in Afghanistan.
-We opened up the first girl school in that area, which was great, because we got to go in and mingle, you know, with the little girls.
-And they get to ask us questions, you know.
+We opened up the first girls' school in that area, which was great, because we got to go in and mingle, you know, with the little girls.
+And they got to ask us questions, you know.
 There they asked us questions.
 How does it feel being in the military, you know?
 How does it feel being a - you know, a woman in America?
-And they were so curious about little bit of things, you know, that they didn't know and that they couldn't do.
+And they were just so curious about little bitty things, you know, that they didn't know and that they couldn't do.

 Sometimes, you know, you would go down and do some security patrols.
-And cars will try to pass you and seeing that it was a female, they thought, oh, you know, whatever, you know?
-They will try to pass me anyway, but I wouldn't allow it.
-You had to step it up.
-You had to step it up over there and show the men that you really mean business.
+And cars would try to pass you and seeing that it was female, they thought, oh, you know, whatever, you know?
+They would try to pass me anyway, but I wouldn't allow it.
+So, you had to step it up.
+You have to step it up over there and show the men that you mean business.